 The new Musée de Cluny, an ambitious modernisation project in the heart of the Latin Quarter.
-Autumn 2015 - 2020.
+Reopening on May 12, 2022.

 Created in 1843 by the French state, the Musée de Cluny is formed of two prestigious buildings: the ancient thermal baths - a unique major monument from the Gallo-Roman times in Paris, the most important one preserved in France north of the Loire - and the Hôtel des abbés de Cluny, built from 1485 onwards as the Parisian residence for abbots from the powerful Bourguignon monastery, one of only two medieval residences to be preserved in the capital.
 The collections include a group of Parisian archaeological remains and an exceptional overview of artistic creation in the medieval era: sculptures, illustrations, stained glass windows, jewellery, furniture and tapestries.
 The most famous, legendary and enigmatic item of the museum, The Lady and the Unicorn, is unparalleled across the world and is one of the highlights of the visit.
 The contemporary garden, with medieval inspiration, adjoins the museum and offers visitors a unique stroll.

 The renovations of the Musée de Cluny are in progress!